 When you drive a motorcycle, it’s pretty obvious your bike can’t pack quite the same punch with its headlight as a car or truck’s headlights can.
-HID headlights, however, are over 3x brighter than the stock halogens that come standard on most motorcycles, and can bring your bike’s lighting capability up to par with that of larger vehicles.
+HID headlights, however, are over 3x brighter than the stock halogens that come standard on most motorcycles and can bring your bike’s lighting capability up to par with that of larger vehicles.
 Instead of having to focus your attention on the narrow beam of light illuminating the roadway, you’ll be able to expand your focus, as you’ll see increases in your peripheral vision as well.

 2 – Safety

-Motorcycles have a public image that equates them to being dangerous, reckless toys.
-While that’s certainly not the case, there is a greater risk of injury that comes with riding a motorcycle, specifically the fact that even if you’re a great driver, another poor driver can hit into you and you’ll have fewer protections to back you up.
+Motorcycles have a public image that equates them to be dangerous, reckless toys.
+While that’s certainly not the case, there is a greater risk of injury that comes with riding a motorcycle, specifically the fact that even if you’re a great driver, another poor driver can hit you and you’ll have fewer protections to back you up.
 Brighter headlights mean quicker realizations by drivers that a biker’s on the road, which warns them to be extra careful when driving near you.
 HIDs also better illuminate road signs and highway markers than halogen lighting does, so you’ll be less likely to miss an important notice that may otherwise be obscured by your helmet during night-time driving.

 3 – Style

 Bikers take the condition of their rides very seriously.
 Therefore, they often spend a lot of time fine-tuning and upgrading their favourite machines.
 HIDs are simply the next logical step for those owners who want to upgrade their bikes to the max.
-An HID headlight can be customized to match your colour preference, and can really add a fierce, exotic look to your bike’s appearance.
+A HID headlight can be customized to match your colour preference, and can really add a fierce, exotic look to your bike’s appearance.
 Plus, these lights can last up to 10x as long as standard halogens.
-In fact, you won’t have to worry about unsightly dim or flickering front-end lighting any time soon.
+In fact, you won’t have to worry about unsightly dim or flickering front-end lighting anytime soon.